 Some of the information contained in this series was originally shared in the Pollinator Symposium at the 2017 Natural Areas Conference.
 We are grateful for the support of the U.S. Forest Service for this series.

-Talk 1: Mary Rowland, Research Wildlife Biologist, U.S. Forest Service; and Dr. Sandra DeBano, Associate Professor - Invertebrate Ecology, Oregon State University: Native Bees and Large Mammals: Vertebrate - Invertebrate Interactions in Riparian Natural Areas
+Talk 1: Mary Rowland, Research Wildlife Biologist, U.S. Forest Service; and Sandy DeBano, Associate Professor - Invertebrate Ecology, Oregon State University: Native Bees and Large Mammals: Vertebrate - Invertebrate Interactions in Riparian Natural Areas

 Talk 2: Thomas Kaye, Executive Director and Senior Ecologist at the Institute for Applied Ecology: Partnering with Pollinators: Prairie Restoration to Support Diverse Pollinating Insects

 For full abstracts and more info on speakers, go to: naturalareas.org and click Webinars